openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhda_0_0.md

 ### Group 1: multilevel (triggered at changes of state/value of the Flush dimmer)

-This group supports 4 nodes.
+Association group 1 supports 4 nodes.

 ### Group 2: basic on/off (triggered at change of the input I2 state and reflecting

-This group supports 4 nodes.
+Association group 2 supports 4 nodes.

 ### Group 3: basic on/off (triggered at change of the input I3 state and reflecting

-This group supports 4 nodes.
+Association group 3 supports 4 nodes.

 ### Group 4: Controller updates

-This group supports 4 nodes.
+Association group 4 supports 4 nodes.

 ## Technical Information